 When to make a lateral career move

-Taking a decision of a sideways move is very crucial as it can be the determinant of the success or failure of your career.
+Making a decision for a sideways move is very crucial as it can be the determinant of the success or failure of your career.
 Here are some situations when you should make a lateral career move–

 a) To increase Job security